bioinformatico/bioinformatico.github.io/about.markdown

 permalink: /about/
 ---

-Hello, my name is Leonardo Martinez.
-I am a pythonista, and in this blog I write about end to end testing with my favorite tool Cypress.
+In this blog I write about end to end testing with Cypress and other similar tools like Selenium, Puppeteer and Playwright.